 After less than half a mile, the trail arrives at Amir’s Garden where you’ll discover a pocket of tall sycamores arcing over a mountainside of verdant plants including succulents like ice plant and jade.
 There are a few picnic tables at the entrance of Amir’s Garden and others hidden throughout.

 Stroll through a web of footpaths and recharge your batteries in this refreshing Griffith Park retreat.
-With extra effort, you may continue up North Trail toward Mount Bell and other Griffith Park peaks.
+With extra effort, you may continue up North Trail toward Mount Hollywood, Mount Bell and other peaks in Griffith Park.
 Otherwise, return the way you came for a satisfying 1-mile round trip hike.
 No fee or permit is required to hike to Amir’s Garden and dogs are welcome.

 To get to the trailhead: Take the 5 Freeway to the Los Feliz Boulevard exit.
 Drive west on Los Feliz Boulevard to the first light and turn north on Crystal Springs Road.
 After 1.5 miles, turn left on Griffith Park Drive and drive 1.2 miles to the intersection with Mineral Wells Road.
 Turn left onto Mineral Wells Road and park immediately in the spaces along the road.
 The trail to Amir’s Garden heads west from the intersection of Mineral Wells Road and Griffith Park Drive.